xiangrongwang/xiangrongwang.github.io/index.md

 - Journal of Statistical Mechanics: Theory and Experiment

 ## Teaching
-Gave introductory lecture for the master course Performance Analysis (IN4341), invited by Prof. Piet Van Mieghem.
+Introductory lecture for the master course Performance Analysis (IN4341), invited by Prof. Piet Van Mieghem.
+Python Programming for beginners

 ## Contact
 **Dr.Xiangrong Wang**